Soothing Your Baby With the 5 S’s

 Next thing they know, they are in the big, bright, overstimulating world and everything that they are used to has changed.
 I think of it like being snuggled in bed under the covers and having them ripped off of you.
 Only much worse!

 The transition to life outside the womb can be challenging for babies and parents alike.
 It is really common for babies to cry, especially in the late afternoon / early evening hours.
-The crying can last for hours, which is normal, but it can be incredibly stressful for parent.
+The crying can last for hours, which is normal, but it can be incredibly stressful for parents.
 It leaves us exhausted and feeling helpless.
 We think:

 - “What am I doing wrong?”